olegnn/join/README.md

 ## Features

 - Speed.
-Macros will produce well-optimized code (they don't use inactive branches during steps, don't clone resuls/options, don't allocate any memory on heap [except wrapping futures into `Box::pin`]) - you can check it with `cargo expand`.
+Macros produce well-optimized code (it doesn't use inactive branches during steps, doesn't clone results/options or any other values, doesn't allocate any memory on heap [except wrapping futures into `Box::pin`]) - you can check it with `cargo expand`.
 - Steps allow to write code which depends on results of branches in previous iteration.
-- Less code to express the same flow.
 - One-line chains which can't be created using pure `Rust` without macros.
-- Shortcut combinators = less parentheses.
+- Briefness.
+Less code to express the same flow.
+Shortcut combinators = less parentheses.
 - `async` *macros* produce futures, so they can be used in non-`async` functions.
 - Configurability - there're many options which can be configured independently to fully change macro behaviour.